mgmike/mike_av_stack/README.md

 # Autonomous car simulator

-This project is going to be a big one for me.
-I plan on implementing, piece by piece, the self driving stack based off Carla.
-I will first start with the lowest levels then add on higher levels of the stack.
-For instance, camera and lidar object detection will be first, and behavior and control will be last.
+This project is a big one.
+I have already adapted the sensor fusion and localization modules into the project and I plan on adding path planning, controls and behavior in.

-I am going to use the Carla simulator bult on Unreal Engine to run simulations and ROS to send data across modules.
-I aim to make this portible and to have each module abstracted such that I can run my code indipendant of Carla and open the posibility of running the simulations on a completely seperate machine.
-This enables me to run a simulation on computer A, send data over ros to computer B which is running this code.
-In another hypothetical scenario, raspberry pi A collects camera and lidar data from real sensors attached to a vehcile and sends data via ros to computer B in the vehicle running this project.
+I am using the Carla simulator bult on Unreal Engine to run simulations, and using ROS to send data across modules.
+The aim to make the project portible and to have each module abstracted such that I can run each module independent of the others and independent of Carla.
+My plans for the future are two fold.
+First, I want to run a Carla simulation on computer A, and send ros topics over a local network to computer B which then runs the modules.
+With this framework in place, it will be easy to impliment in a real controlled environment.
+For instance, raspberry pi A collects camera and lidar data from real sensors attached to a vehcile then sends ros topics to computer B also in the vehicle running the modules.

 # Requirements